doefom/currency-fieldtype/README.md

 price: 1234.56
 ```

-When using the field in an Antlers template, you got the following information at hand:
+When using the field in an Antlers template, you have access to the following information:

 ```text
 {{ price:value }}                => 1234.56